hacks-guide/Guide_Wii/docs/faq.md

 ##### For WiiLink Users

-If you get this error or you see Nintendo's User Agreement without WiiLink's logo, that means your ISP (Internet Service Provider) or network is blocking the use of WiiLink DNS.
-You can set `Auto-Obtain DNS` to `On` to solve this.
-WiiLink will still work without it.
-You can also use the [WiiLink DNS Server](https://github.com/WiiLink24/DNS-Server/releases/latest) program.
+If you receive the above error or you see Nintendo's User Agreement without WiiLink's logo, that means your ISP (Internet Service Provider) or network is blocking the use of WiiLink DNS.
+You can set the `Auto-Obtain DNS` option to `On` to resolve this.
+You can also use the [WiiLink DNS Server](https://github.com/WiiLink24/DNS-Server/releases/latest) as an alternative.

 ##### For non-WiiLink Users

-If you get this error, the DNS server you chose (or your internet as a whole) is having issues.
+If you receive this error, your Internet or DNS server is having issues.
 Try again later.

 #### FORE000006

-If you get error FORE000006, your Wii's clock is probably set incorrectly.
-See [this page](wiiconnect24#updating-rtc-clock) for instructions on how to properly sync it.
-If this still fails, remove the Wii's clock battery (located on the bottom of the system behind a screw) for an hour and put it back in.
+If you receive error FORE000006, your Wii's clock is likely set incorrectly.
+See [the RTC clock update guide](wiiconnect24#updating-rtc-clock) for instructions on how to properly sync it.
+If you continue to recieve this error, remove the Wii's clock battery (located on the bottom of the system behind a screw) for an hour and reinsert it.
 Then, set the Wii's clock to the correct time.

 ## Storage Device FAQ